-New Development Street Trees.
+Policy CD 3.6 New Development Street Trees.
 Require street tree planting where feasible as a condition of all new developments.

-Street Tree Equity.
-Plant new street trees to increase the tree canopy throughout the city, especially in gateway areas and in tree-deficient neighborhoods; encourage neighborhood participation in tree planting programs.
+Policy CD 3.7 Street Tree Equity.
+Plant new street trees to increase the tree canopy throughout the city, especially in gateway areas and in tree-deficient neighborhoods; encourage neighborhood participation in tree planting programs; and incorporate programs for long-term care and maintenance of the new street trees.

 Tree Stand Retention.
-Preserve the visual character of stands or groves of trees in the design of new or modified projects, where feasible.
+Preserve the visual character of stands or groves of trees in the Policy CD 3.8 design of new or modified projects, where feasible.

-Action CD 3.9

-Urban Tree Canopy.
-Identify neighborhoods with less street tree canopy and adopt programs to plant climate-adapted trees within the public right-of-way, especially in equity priority communities and areas with a high heat index.

-Action CD 3.11 Tree Support for Low-Income Homeowners.
-Explore funding sources and other forms of City support for low-income homeowners to plant and/or replace trees on their property.
+- Action CD 3.9 Urban Tree Canopy.
+Identify neighborhoods with less street tree canopy and adopt programs to plant climate-adapted trees within the public right-of-way, especially in equity priority communities and areas with a high heat index. - Action CD 3.10 Tree Planting Funding.
+Identify funding sources for tree planting programs for private, residential property on an annual basis. - Action CD 3.11 Tree Support for Low-Income Homeowners.
+Explore funding sources and other forms of City support for low-income homeowners to plant, maintain, and/or replace trees on their property. - Action CD 3.12 Tree Establishment.
+Develop a program and identify funding to support the early establishment and ongoing maintenance of City-owned street trees.